appdotnet/api-spec/annotations.md

 To create Post annotations you must give App.net a well-formed JSON encoded post that matches the [Post schema](https://github.com/appdotnet/api-spec/blob/master/objects.md#post).
 Please see the [Create Post](https://github.com/appdotnet/api-spec/blob/master/resources/posts.md#create-a-post) documentations for more information.

 To add or update User annotations, you [Update a user profile](https://github.com/appdotnet/api-spec/blob/master/resources/users.md#update-a-user) and pass in the annotations you want to add or update.
-To delete an annotation, pass in ```"value": {}``` for the annotation type.
+To delete an annotation, omit the ```value``` key for the annotation type you want to delete.
+For example, to delete a user's blog url, specify ```{"type": "net.app.core.directory.blog"}```.

 #### Displaying annotations